The Awesomes

-The Awesomes is an American adult animated comedy television series created by Seth Meyers and Mike Shoemaker for Hulu.
+The Awesomes is an American adult animated sitcom web series created by Seth Meyers and Mike Shoemaker for Hulu.
 Meyers and Shoemaker serve as executive producers alongside Lorne Michaels.
 It debuted on August 1, 2013 and ended on November 3, 2015.

 Premise

 The show follows a group of superheroes who step in and replace the members of a legendary but disbanding superhero team.
 Under new leadership, The Awesomes attempt to put themselves back together in the face of intense media and government skepticism.